-Full Title: Acronym The cystic fibrosis (CF) anti-staphylococcal antibiotic prophylaxis trial (CF START); a randomised registry trial to assess the safety and efficacy of flucloxacillin as a longterm prophylaxis agent for infants with CFCF START Phase: Phase IV A comparative trial of two antibiotic treatment strategies for infants with CF. Anti-staphylococcal antibiotic prophylaxis (ASAP) versus antibiotics given in a more targeted manner.
-The two arms will be called " Prevent and Treat " and " Detect and Treat " respectively Target Condition: Cystic fibrosis Main Inclusion Criteria : Main Exclusion Criteria : A confirmed diagnosis of cystic fibrosis through one of the following two routes: Two CF-causing mutations are identified.
+Full Title: Acronym Phase: The cystic fibrosis (CF) anti-staphylococcal antibiotic prophylaxis trial (CF START); a randomised registry trial to assess the safety and efficacy of flucloxacillin as a longterm prophylaxis agent for infants with CF CF START Phase IV A comparative trial of two antibiotic treatment strategies for infants with CF. Anti-staphylococcal antibiotic prophylaxis (ASAP) versus antibiotics given in a more targeted manner.
+The two arms will be called "Prevent and Treat" and "Detect and" Target Condition: Treat' respectively.
+Cystic fibrosis Main Inclusion Criteria : Main Exclusion Criteria : A confirmed diagnosis of cystic fibrosis through one of the following two routes: Two CF-causing mutations are identified.
 OR One or no CF- causing mutations identified and a sweat chloride test result greater than 59 mmol/L. Age 90 days or less.
 Consent for inclusion on the national UK CF Registry.
 Consent for inclusion in the CF START trial.
 An inconclusive diagnosis after newborn screening (NBS).
-A condition (non-CE) that in the opinion of the recruiting A condition (non-CF) that, in the opinion of the recruiting investigator will impact on the long-term management and outcome of a participant with CF. Previous growth of PsA from respiratory culture.
+A condition (non-CF) that, in the opinion of the recruiting investigator will impact on the long-term management and outcome of a participant with CF. Previous growth of PsA from respiratory culture.
 Infants with a history of hypersensitivity to β-lactam antibiotics (e.g. penicillins) or to any of the excipients in the product.
 Infants with a history of flucloxacillin associated jaundice/hepatic dysfunction.
 Trial Centres and Distribution: Regional CF centres and shared care centres (network clinics) throughout the UK Participant Trial Duration: Duration per participant is to age 48 months.
 Sample Size 480 participants

-Overall Trial duration State start: 01/08/2016 End date: 31/07/2025 Agent/ Intervention: Intervention: "Prevent and Treat": Infants will be prescribed prophylactic flucloxacillin suspension, 125 mg (&lt;3 years old) or 250mg (≥3 years old) twice per day, by mouth Control: "Detect and Treat": Infants will not be prescribed prophylactic antibiotics.
-Infants will receive standard CF care as per national guidelines for the following clinical indications; 1) respiratory symptoms (cough), 2) growth of recognised CF pathogen on routine respiratory culture sample (even if asymptomatic) and 3) in preparation for a procedure requiring general anaesthesia.
-Objectives Outcome Measures Primary To demonstrate that infants on ASAP (" Prevent and Treat ") are not predisposed to earlier airway infection with PsA Age at first growth of PsA from respiratory culture collected as part of routine care Secondary To determine if ASAP improves respiratory function in pre-school children with CF Lung clearance index measured by the multiple breath washout technique To determine the need for extra antibiotic treatment Number of courses and total number of days of extra antibiotics (oral, intravenous and aerosolised) To determine the number and type of respiratory culture taken during the trial period Number and type of respiratory culture To determine the number and proportion of respiratory cultures positive for SA Positive respiratory cultures for SA To determine the number and proportion of respiratory cultures positive for PsA Positive respiratory cultures for PsA To determine the number and proportion of respiratory cultures positive for other significant CF pathogens Positive respiratory cultures for other significant CF pathogens To determine if there is evidence of chronic airway infection More than 50% of respiratory cultures are positive for the same pathogen during any 12 month period during the trial To determine the frequency of hospital admission Number of inpatient stays and number of days To identify any adverse events Annual blood test results (including liver function tests)
+Overall Trial duration State start: 01/08/2016 End date: 31/07/2025 Agent/ Intervention: Intervention: "Prevent and Treat": Infants will be prescribed prophylactic flucloxacillin suspension, 125 mg (<3 years old) or 250mg (≥3 years old) twice per day, by mouth Control: "Detect and Treat": Infants will not be prescribed prophylactic antibiotics.
+Infants will receive standard CF care as per national guidelines for the following clinical indications; 1) respiratory symptoms (cough), 2) growth of recognised CF pathogen on routine respiratory culture sample (even if asymptomatic) procedure requiring general ar , Objectives Outcome Measures Primary To demonstrate that infants on ASAP ("Prevent and Treat") are not predisposed to earlier airway infection with PsA Age at first growth of PsA from respiratory culture collected as part of routine care Secondary To determine if ASAP improves respiratory function in pre-school children with CF Lung clearance index measured by the multiple breath washout technique To determine the need for extra antibiotic treatment Number of courses and total number of days of extra antibiotics (oral, intravenous and aerosolised) To determine the number and type of respiratory culture taken during the trial period Number and type of respiratory culture To determine the number and proportion of respiratory cultures positive for SA Positive respiratory cultures for SA To determine the number and proportion of respiratory cultures positive for PsA Positive respiratory cultures for PsA To determine the number and proportion of respiratory cultures positive for other significant CF pathogens Positive respiratory cultures for other significant CF pathogens To determine if there is evidence of chronic airway infection More than 50% of respiratory cultures are positive for the same pathogen during any 12 month period during the trial To determine the frequency of hospital admission Number of inpatient stays and number of days Annual blood test results To identify any adverse events (including liver function tests)